waitandhope123/gr-failure-manifold/README.md

 - Instability thresholds
 - Ensemble spread (for stochastic/state-dependent cases)

-Toy 50 (cross-toy comparator) is intentionally declared but **not executed**.
+Toy 70 (patchwork reconstruction failure from local data) is intentionally declared but **not executed**.

 ---

-## v1.1.0: Pattern Analysis & Interpretation
+## v1.1.1: Pattern Analysis & Interpretation

-**New in this release:** Systematic analysis of failure manifold structure.
+**New in this release:** Systematic analysis of failure manifold structure, expanded to 70 toys.

 The v1.0 lab documented **where** GR breaks.
-Version 1.1.0 analyzes **what the pattern of breakage suggests** about GR's fundamental nature.
+Version 1.1 analyzes **what the pattern of breakage suggests** about GR's fundamental nature.

 ### Key Findings

-Five systematic patterns emerge across the 64 toys:
+Five systematic patterns emerge across the 70 toys:

 1. **Energy Non-Existence** (Toys 6, 46, 51, 55, 61)
    No invariant energy definition exists; multiple formulations disagree